Using a Personal Loan to Pay Off Credit Card Debt

 Paying Off Your Personal Loan

 A benefit of using a personal loan for debt consolidation is that there is only one monthly payment to worry about instead of several.
-Not missing any of those loan payments is important — setting up a monthly reminder or alert can be helpful.
+Not missing any of those loan payments is important — setting up autopay or a monthly reminder/alert can be helpful.

 Budgeting Debt Payoff

-Before embarking on paying off credit card debt, a good first step is making a budget, which can help a person better manage their spending.
-They might even find money in their budget to put toward that outstanding debt.
+Before embarking on paying off credit card debt, a good first step is making a budget, which can help you better manage their spending.
+You might even find ways to free up more money to put toward that outstanding debt.

-If a person has more than one type of debt — for instance, a mortgage, student loan, and maybe a car loan — they may want to think strategically about how to tackle them.
-Some finance gurus recommend taking on the debt with the highest interest rate first, a strategy known as the avalanche method.
+If you have more than one type of debt — for instance, a personal loan, student loan, and maybe a car loan — you may want to think strategically about how to tackle them.
+Some finance experts recommend taking on the debt with the highest interest rate first, a strategy known as the avalanche method.
 As those high-interest-rate debts are paid off, there is typically more money in the budget to pay down other debts.

 Another approach, known as the snowball method, is to pay off the debts with the smallest balances first.
 This method offers a psychological boost through small wins early on, and over time can allow room in the budget to make larger payments on other outstanding debts.